salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     domEvents?: DOMEvent[];
     // Programmatically added event listeners in a module eventListeners?: ProgrammaticEventListener[];
+    // EventTarget.dispatchEvent invocations
+    eventDispatches?: EventDispatch[];
     /**
      * Static resources referenced in a module.
-Includes any static urls referenced in javascript and
+Includes any static urls referenced in javascript.
-     * resources loaded using the lightning platform resource loader, urls fetched via the salesforce
-     * scoped url resolvers.
+     * The urls have to be fully qualified.
+     * Does not include resources loaded via lightning/platformResourceLoader or a url determined at runtime.
      */
     staticResources?: StaticResourceReference[];
 }